The Explore your Watershed Earth Day event is back! Register to receive the exploration maps, discover the secret word and win prizes!

 1. Wander Around the Watershed with our Watershed Exploration Challenge

 Join the Watershed Exploration Challenge!
 Explore your watershed through three different courses!
-Each course has a map and directions that lead you to checkpoints that explain natural and cultural history in Albany.
+Each course has a map and directions that lead you to checkpoints that explain natural and cultural history in the San Francisco Bay Area.
 Collect letters at each checkpoint to spell a word that you can enter to win a prize!
 If you aren’t able to wander about your watershed, we have a mapping activity you can do at home as well as an educational trivia challenge!
 Snap a photo of your adventure and share it on social media! #EarthDayWatershedChallenge

 Would you rather explore your watershed from the comfort of home?
-Join us on Instagram live on April 24 to witness the installation of a community sidewalk garden!
+Join us on Instagram live on April 22 to witness the installation of a community sidewalk garden!
 Learn from our experts about techniques and inspiration for transforming your own sidewalk strip into a community habitat garden.
-Register and join us on Instagram live on April 24: @thewatershedproject_
+Join us on Instagram live on April 22: @thewatershedproject_

 Now more than ever, our earth calls for healthy watersheds that support all members of the community within them.
 Please consider lending support to The Watershed Project in our ongoing mission to inspire Bay Area communities to understand, appreciate, and protect our shared watersheds by contributing any amount possible.
 Whether $5 or $1,000, your contribution will enrich and enhance our watershed education programs, our green infrastructure projects, and the monitoring of stream health throughout the East Bay.
 We thank you for your involvement in this work!